niryarden/sweetcase/DOCS.md

 * statement - A function or a lambda to be operated if the value matches the switch's expression.
 * arguments - (Optional, default = []) A list of arguments to send the statement function. (single argument should be supplied inside a list as well)
 * to_break - (Optional, default = True) Boolean value which when true, breaks the switch after running the statement of a matching case. please notice that this behavior is a different from classic switch-case syntax, in which the lack of break in the end of a statement results the interpreter to run the next case's statement, regardless of its value, while in sweetcase, to_break=False for a matching value means that the switch will keep looking for more matching cases.
 * multi_case - (Optional, default = False) Boolean value which when true, sweetcase will expect a list for the case value, and during evaluation each value in the list will be compared with the expression separately.
+* goto - (Optional, default = None) An object that will be equal to the value of another case supplied to the switch.
+When the statement is operated, after it finishes the switch will go to every case whose value matches it.
+Please notice that, naturally, adding a goto parameter to a case will automatically change its to_break parameter to false, in order to allow the switch to operate additional cases without breaking.

 <br/><br/><br/>